-The Nomination and Corporate Governance Committee ceased to operate effective 24 September 2015 and the nomination and corporate governance functions became the responsibility of the Board.
+The nomination and corporate governance functions are the responsibility of the Board, not a separate committee.
 These responsibilities include:

-- overseeing the composition of the Board; - reviewing the performance of the Board as a whole and the individual members of the Board; - ensuring that proper succession plans are in place for the Executive Directors and other Senior Management; - implementing good governance standards and appropriate corporate governance policies for the Company; - critically reviewing the Company's performance against its corporate governance policies; and - ensuring it has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.
+- overseeing the composition of the Board; - reviewing the performance of the Board as a whole and the individual members of the Board: - ensuring that proper succession plans are in place for the Executive Directors and other Senior Management;

+- implementing good governance standards and appropriate corporate governance policies for the Company; - critically reviewing the Company's performance against its corporate governance policies; and - ensuring it has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.